 Students are to go to www.Txhealthsteps.com and register for access.
 Registration is free and requires only that the student selects a user name and password.

-Once registered, students will take 5 of the 6 below listed online continuing education courses.
+Once registered, students will students will take (5) five online continuing education courses of their choice.
 Each course is brief and provides supplemental training on direct practice skills with children and families.